A simpler path to Ergodic Theorems for the Frontier of Branching Brownian Motion: Discussion and related works

 \textbf{Genealogy of the front of BBM.} Arguin, Bovier, and Kistler \cite{Arguin2016} showed that two extremal particles at time $t$ either branch very early or very recently.
 Later, \cite{flath1} established that particles chosen randomly within a sublinear distance of the front at time $t$ necessarily branched early.
 Theorem \ref{thm:earlybr} extends this picture to different times: if $t-s$ is large, extremal particles at times $t$ and $s$ must have branched early.
 This is consistent with \cite{Arguin2016}, since for bounded $t-s$, continuity still permits recent branching.

-\textbf{Ergodic convergence of functionals of extremal particles.} The approach developed to prove Theorem \ref{thm:fluctuations} extends to any functional of $M_t$, with only cosmetic modifications in the proof of Proposition \ref{thm:decorrelation}.
-Moreover, one can prove the ergodic convergence of other functionals, such as the Laplace functional studied in \cite{arguibextremalergo} :
+\textbf{Ergodic convergence of functionals of extremal particles.} Theorem~\ref{thm:functional_ergodic} covers scalar functionals of the recentred maximum.
+The same negative correlation principle extends to multi-particle functionals of the front, such as the Laplace functional studied in~\cite{arguibextremalergo}:

 Let